pghvlaans/sbotools/README.md

     - Extract code to submodules for easier separation of concerns
   * New features:
     - Support for templates for installing things with specified options #38
+      - Thanks to hackedhead for the request
     - Display other README files if the slackbuild comes with them #49
   * Bugfixes
     - sboinstall/sboremove disagreeing about a package being installed #44
     - sbocheck and sboupgrade misinterpreting version strings #45
+      - Thanks to STDOUBT for the report
     - parsing .info files without leading space on second line #46
+      - Thanks to chrish4cks for the report
     - local git repo gets partially chowned to root #47
+      - Thanks to wgreenhouse for the report
     - stop excluding .tar.gz files when rsyncing #53

 * 2.0 - 2016-07-02